What makes Villa Seignosse Ocean a great holiday rental

 Larger groups with young kids or teenagers.
 The annexe is handy for groups with grandparents staying.

 Anything to watch out for?

-Upstairs bedrooms are more simple, best-suited to kids.
+Upstairs & annexe bedrooms are simple, best-suited to kids/teens.

 An established surfing resort with a very 'cool' vibe.
 Great beaches, good shopping, a lovely lagoon and plenty of activities (surf, golf, tennis, cycling, sailing & more).
 There's also a wealth of restaurants (neighbouring Capbreton is best for seafood) and oysters are farmed in the lagoon - you can do tastings.

-Contemporary villa totally modernised in 2012, enjoying a fantastic forest location near the beach
+Contemporary villa ideal for large groups, enjoying a fantastic forest location near the beach

 Spacious & modern villa with 245m2 accommodation comprising a main house plus 1 bedroom annexe.

 The main entrance leads to a spacious and open-plan living room incorporating the 'salon' (lounge area), dining area and integrated kitchen.
 This room feels bright and airy leading directly to the pool terrace and gardens.
 The kitchen is fully-equipped for self-catering.